Mohitkoley/notes_app/README.md

 # notes_app
-notes app with null saftey
+notes app with null saftey made in flutter